Exhaustive match and Proof-Rich Compile Errors

 - general arithmetic relations between multiple variables

 Those guards remain valid source.
-They just remain opaque to the exhaustiveness proof.
+They just remain opaque to coverage and refinement narrowing.

 Why the Compile Errors Changed